| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 (string-copy! (string-copy "Microsoft") 0 "Regional Microsoft Operating Companies") error--> |

-Note: though the result of string-copy!
+Note: though the result of string-copy! is defined as unspecified

 by SRFI document, the implementation always returns the target argument.